emanuelemessina/gigacheck/README.md

 # gigacheck

-ABFT Matrix Multiplication in CUDA
+ABFT Matrix Multiplication of any size in CUDA

 ## Paper